"Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare."

 In 1921, as Indianapolis continued to grow to the north and the now 1,450 members had once again outgrown the church building, the congregation began to search for a new property.
 As the congregation contemplated a move, the Moravian Episcopal Church burned to the ground on December 28, 1924.
 That congregation then made an offer to purchase Broadway‘s building for $60,000.
 Soon after Broadway decided to relocate to its current location off Fall Creek Parkway at the corner of Broadway and 29th Street.
 The cornerstone was laid on the new English Gothic Sanctuary building on November 22, 1925.
 At the same time the Sanctuary was built, the foundations for the entire church building were laid as a testament to the congregation's great faith and vision for the future.

 Just two years later, the nation and congregation was hit hard by the Great Depression.
 For the next several years, the ladies of the church roasted peanuts in the church kitchen each Monday for city-wide sale to help support the church during those dark days.
-Rev. Dr. John W. McFall was the pastor of the now 1,854 members of Broadway.
+Rev. Dr. John W. McFall (1924-1930) was the pastor of the now 1,854 members of Broadway.

 A postwar baby boom saw many new families joining Broadway.
-Under the leadership of Rev. Dr. Robert Pierce from 1949-1957 membership was growing at a rate of 35 new members per month to reach a membership of over 2,800.
-In 1950 Broadway's Summer Day Camp began first at Washington Park before moving to Marott Park.
+Under the leadership of Rev. Dr. Robert Pierce (1949-1957) membership was growing at a rate of 35 new members per month to reach a membership of over 2,800.
+In 1950 Broadway's Summer Day Camp began first at Washington Park, then at several member's family farms before moving finally to Marott Park.
 The day camp continues still today after over 70 years.
-In 1952 Willard and Minnie Beck celebrated their retirement after leading the music ministry at Broadway for 51 years.

 Just two years later, the nation and congregation was hit hard by the Great Depression.
 For the next several years, the ladies of the church roasted peanuts in the church kitchen each Monday for city-wide sale to help support the church during those dark days.
-Rev. Dr. John W. McFall was the pastor of the now 1,854 members of Broadway.
+Rev. Dr. John W. McFall (1924-1930) was the pastor of the now 1,854 members of Broadway.

 A postwar baby boom saw many new families joining Broadway.
-Under the leadership of Rev. Dr. Robert Pierce from 1949-1957 membership was growing at a rate of 35 new members per month to reach a membership of over 2,800.
-In 1950 Broadway's Summer Day Camp began first at Washington Park before moving to Marott Park.
+Under the leadership of Rev. Dr. Robert Pierce (1949-1957) membership was growing at a rate of 35 new members per month to reach a membership of over 2,800.
+In 1950 Broadway's Summer Day Camp began first at Washington Park, then at several member's family farms before moving finally to Marott Park.
 The day camp continues still today after over 70 years.
-In 1952 Willard and Minnie Beck celebrated their retirement after leading the music ministry at Broadway for 51 years.

 Changes...

-Rev. Richard Thistle came to Broadway from First Methodist in South Bend.
+Rev. Richard Thistle (1969-1971) came to Broadway from First Methodist in South Bend.
 It was a difficult year as many members began moving to the suburbs with the racial integration of nearby neighborhoods.
 Over the next year more than 1,100 members left the church with the membership dropping to under 2,500.
 Worship attendance declined significantly as well.

-Rev. Robert Fribley came to Broadway in 1970.
+Rev. Robert Fribley (1972-1977) came to Broadway in 1972.
 Along with his spouse, Jane, the congregation sought to strengthen neighborhood programming including a summer day camp and summer program.
 In these years Broadway welcomed several African American members, many of whom were educators and professional leaders.
-Efforts to address poverty were seen in traditional ministries like the beginning of a food pantry (now the Mid-North Food Pantry which is still in operation at 3333 N. Meridian) and thrift shop.
+Efforts to address poverty were seen in traditional ministries like the beginning of a food pantry (now the Mid-North Food Pantry which is still in operation at 3333 N. Meridian) and a thrift shop.

 By the mid to late 1970's the congregation declined dramatically in membership as many long-term area residents moved to the suburbs.
 Much of this was fueled by school desegregation orders in the early 1970s that initiated the busing of students to encourage racial integration within the Indianapolis Public School system.
 The merger of city and county services known as “Unigov” was a part of the reality of a changing population distribution and concern for the loss of political strength held by the white population.
 The phenomenon of “white flight” meant that many homes were sold at a loss as many families moved to schools outside of the IPS system.
 There was a shift toward rental properties dominating the area, and most of the 850 congregation members now commuted.
 But as many congregations chose to move farther out into the suburbs, Broadway discerned its mission was to remain in the city, and make neighborhood ministry a priority.